 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with gas meter located externally.
+Mains.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply.
-Plumbing where seen is of copper and pvc.
-Sanitary fittings comprise a three piece suite in the bathroom.
+Mains.
+Plumbing where seen is copper and pvc.
+The bathroom comprises a three piece suite and a three piece en suite shower room.
+It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
+Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from a gas fired central heating system with gas combination boiler locate within the kitchen.
-Wall mounted radiators noted throughout.
+Heating and hot water is by gas fired combination boiler with boiler located in the kitchen.
+The property benefits from underflooring heating to the upper shower room.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Mains to public sewer.
+Assumed mains to public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
-Any potential purphaser should satisfy themselves are regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.